 1. Pain forces us to choose

-Our personal development and growth often takes shape during unexpected journeys and the experiences we must deal with when we find ourselves during tough predicaments.
+Our personal development and growth often take shape during unexpected journeys and the experiences we must deal with when we find ourselves during tough predicaments.
 These can make us question our determination and test our perseverance.

 To grow, we must fight the tug of war between:

 a.)
 Maintaining the status quo (our current comfort level), and;

 b.)
 Daring to search for that pot of gold that awaits at the end of the rainbow.

 It’s a difficult choice to make.
 In our quest to grow, if we choose the latter, we’re bound to hit speed bumps, fall, get lost, discouraged, lose prized possessions, and even break the bonds of a few relationships!